mirzu/headless-training-book/2_0-drupal-services.md

 );
 ```

-Copy and paste the boiler plate above, and add a key called view_mode after the `authentication_optional` key with an array that has the following
+Copy and paste the boiler plate above, and add a key called `view_mode` after the `authentication_optional` key with an array that has the following:

 | key       | value                               |
 | --------- | ----------------------------------- |